bitboody/Necromancer/README.md

 I started this project in hopes to improve my TCP networking skills and because I was interested in the subject.
 DISCLAIMER: I am not liable for any perceived damages or harm that may result from the improper use of this software; it was only created for educational purposes.

+Special thanks to [Looseman](https://github.com/glitch-911) and [Scrippy](https://github.com/Scrippy) for testing. and [ProtogenDelta](https://github.com/ProtogenDelta) for helping me understand how TCP networking works properly and with code quality.

 ---------------

 <h2 id="TODO">TODO</h2>

-- [ ] Get it to work online instead of localhost.
+- [X] Get it to work online instead of localhost.
 - [ ] Add DDOS attack feature (any kind).